LaffertyPlayOn/test1/README.md

 >
 >	[SQL_MODE FLAGS](http://dev.mysql.com/doc/refman/5.5/en/server-sql-mode.html "FLAGS")

+###### *Version*
+>	This isn't vital at the moment, we will revisit whether everyone should be on same version or not later.
+As it stands our Staging and Production
+>	instances on RDS aren't even on the same version, so this step is optional at the moment and more or less a placeholder, should we want to come
-###### *Version* (this isn't vital at the moment, we will revisit whether everyone should be on same version...see the info at the bottom of this page to see what the versions are as of March 2013)
+>	back to this.  (see the info at the bottom of this page to see what the versions are as of March 2013)

 To see what version you have installed (if you don't already know), simply run the following command from the shell (not from within the mysql client)

 	$ mysql -V